fwoerister/GameOfLifeComposition/README.md

 ```
 Now copy `GameOfLife.sc` and `K2R1.sc` into this directory or create a link to the original file.
 Once this is done, you can run the `GameOfLifeComposition.sc` (but don't forget to boot the server :wink:)

+## Demo
+A demo of this music piece can be found in the folder `demo/`